dotnet/sdk-container-builds/docs/GettingStarted.md

 The `Microsoft.NET.Build.Containers` package infers a number of properties about the generated container image:

 * Which base image to use.
-* Which version of that image to use.
+* Which version of the base image to use.
 * Where to push the generated image.

 <!--The `Microsoft.NET.Build.Containers` package provides full control over the preceding properties. -->